 Conditions define which rows of collected data a SmartTags rule affects.
-For each condition, you select one or more fields in your collected data, and define how HPE Consumption Analytics platform should search those fields to find a match.
+For each condition, you select one or more fields in your collected data, and define how HPE Consumption Analytics portal should search those fields to find a match.
 If you specify no conditions, the rule is triggered for every row.

 For information about the actions you can trigger with conditions, see Actions in SmartTags rules.